Gingivitis results most often from inadequate brushing and flossing but may result from medical disorders or the use of certain drugs.

 In addition to poor oral hygiene, gingivitis due to plaque may also be started or worsened by

 Leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
-Sometimes the development goes awry... read more and leukopenia The main components of blood include Plasma Red blood cells White blood cells Platelets read more (low white blood cell count)
+Sometimes the development goes awry... read more and leukopenia Overview of White Blood Cell Disorders White blood cells (leukocytes) are an important part of the body’s defense against infectious organisms and foreign substances (the immune system).
+To defend the body adequately, a sufficient... read more (low white blood cell count)